sreeru106/Sreerenjini/serverside_Node/readme.txt

 Set up:
-1. Node and mongo installed
+1. Install Node and mongo
 2.	download the code into your local machine
 3.	open command prompt from the folder
 4.	type "npm install", this will install all the node dependencies